 Nasteho, a single mother in Somalia, frantically tried to stop her former husband from marrying off their 18-year-old daughter, Aisha.
 Nasteho's ex-husband, who had abandoned his family when Aisha was a baby, suddenly turned up with the news that he had accepted a dowry payment and promised Aisha to a man he knew.
-Aisha's father eventually absconded with the money, and the presumed husband was not willing to relinquish his claim to the marriage.

-Alternative Dispute Resolution Centres offer justice to vulnerable communities give [up] my daughter, but at the same time I had no resources to pay back the dowry," said Nasteho.
-"My ex-husband justice seekers.
+Aisha's father eventually absconded with the money, and the presumed husband was not willing to relinquish his claim to the give [up] my daughter, but at the same time I had no resources to pay back the dowry," said Nasteho.
+"My ex-husband had left with the money."